SQL Notebook

 SELECT station_code FROM Payment_history;

 UNION stacks two query results and removes duplicates.
-Rules: Same number of columns, Compatible data types, Column names from first query.
+Rules: same number of columns, compatible data types, column names from the first query.

 UNION ALL (Combine + Keep All Rows)